 - 6.01 The key issues for consideration relate to:

 - Supply and need for sites

 - Gypsy Status

 - Visual and Landscape impact

-- Cumulative Impact

 - Highways

 - Sustainability

+- Cumulative Impact

 - Residential amenity

 - Flooding / Drainage

-Supply and need for Gypsy sites
+Supply and need for gypsy sites

-- 6.02 The Gypsy, Traveller and Travelling Showpeople Accommodation Assessment is the only complete assessment of need that is currently available forming part of the evidence base to the Local Plan (Total need Oct 2011 to March 2031 of 187 pitches).
+- 6.02 The Maidstone Borough Local Plan was adopted in October 2017 and includes policies relating to site provision for Gypsies and Travellers.
+Local Authorities also Planning Committee Report: 16 February 2023 have responsibility for setting their own target for the number of pitches to be provided in their areas in their Local Plans. - 6.03 The GTAA is the only complete assessment of need that is currently available forming part of the evidence base to the Local Plan (Total need Oct 2011 to March 2031 of 187 pitches).
 The GTAA when it was carried out provided a reasonable and sound assessment of future pitch needs.
-However, this is now over 11 years old and because of its age, little weight can be attached to this document. - 6.03 The Local Plan Review examination in public commenced on the 6 September 2022 (Stage 2 hearing concluded mid-June 2023).
+However, this is now over 11 years old and because of its age, little weight can be attached to this document. - 6.04 The Local Plan Review examination in public commenced on the 6 September 2022 (currently between Stage 1 and Stage 2 hearings).
 Whilst this document is a material planning consideration, at this time it is not apportioned much weight.
 Furthermore, the Council has chosen to separate the matter of gypsy and traveller policy from the LPR and is pursuing a separate DPD on this matter.
-This DPD is yet to go out to first stage consultation.

-- 6.04 A call for sites exercise ran from 1 February 2022 to 31 March 2022 as part of the process.
-The Gypsy, Traveller and Travelling Showpeople DPD is at its early stages and is not due to be adopted until 2024 at the earliest. - 6.05 In contrast to the full assessment in the 2012 GTAA, (and whilst it is highlighted that nothing has to date been published), the work completed so far on an up to date assessment has indicated a significant emerging need for Gypsy and Traveller accommodation in the borough. - 6.06 Importantly, in the recent Meadows appeal decision (APP/U2235/C/18/3210851 and others), dated 17 March 2023, the Inspector concluded that the 2012 GTAA does not represent a robust and accurate assessment of need within the Borough.
+This DPD is yet to go out to first stage consultation. - 6.05 A call for sites exercise ran from 1 February 2022 to 31 March 2022 as part of the process.
+The Gypsy, Traveller and Travelling Showpeople DPD is at its early stages and is not due to be completed until 2024. - 6.06 In contrast to the full assessment in the 2012 GTAA, (and whilst it is highlighted that nothing has to date been published), the work completed so far on an up to date assessment has indicated a significant emerging need for Gypsy and Traveller accommodation in the borough. - 6.07 Importantly, in the recent Meadows appeal decision (APP/U2235/C/18/3210851 and others), dated 17 March 2023, the Inspector concluded that the 2012 GTAA does not represent a robust and accurate assessment of need within the Borough.
 Into the future, the Inspector found that evidence points to an existing shortfall of sites and a shortfall in the supply of 5 years' worth of deliverable sites.
-At the same time, the Council accepted the need for pitches over the plan period to 2037, is likely to be significant. - 6.07 The Local Plan, with a plan period of 2011 to 2031, includes policies and allocations for traveller sites to meet the identified need.
-The application site is adjacent Hawthorn Farm, which has been allocated as a Gypsy and Traveller site for a total of 5 pitches in accordance with Policy GT1(15) of the Maidstone Borough Local Plan (subject to certain landscaping requirements).
-This allocation includes the existing 3 authorised pitches at Hawthorn Farm.
+At the same time, the Council accepted the need for pitches over the plan period to 2037, is likely to be significant. - 6.08 The Local Plan, with a plan period of 2011 to 2031, includes policies and allocations for traveller sites to meet the identified need.
+Hawthorn Farm, as mentioned earlier in the report, has been allocated as a Gypsy and Traveller site for a total of 5 pitches in accordance with Policy GT1(15) of the Maidstone Borough Local Plan (subject to certain landscaping requirements).
+This allocation includes the existing 2 authorised pitches at Hawthorn Farm.
+The proposal would fall within limits of the allocated site.

-Gypsy Status:
+Gypsy Status